smartcommunitylab/dslab.playandgo.analytics/README.md

 - `--period` : a mandatory parameter; it define the period in seconds that will be added for the next scheduled run.
 - `--territories` : an optional list of territory ids; if present only that territories will be updated, otherwise all the territories are considered.

-The env variable `STORAGE_PATH` must be set to the directory where the component store all the files.

-In that folder the component can read (o write after the first execution) a json file `territories_time_ranges.json` that can specify, for every territory, a specific period for extract new data.
+The component can read (o write after the first execution) a json file `territories_time_ranges.json` that can specify, for every territory, a specific period for extract new data.
 The json file has the following format:
 ```json
 [